Mon-Fri 9:00 - 17:00

 Beneficiaries are individuals who will inherit your assets, typically including your spouse or de facto partner and children.
 The distribution of assets can be tailored to your preferences.
 You could divide the assets into equal portions.
 Specific gifts, such as jewelry, a house, or a car, can also be given to particular beneficiaries.
 Additionally, trusts can be established for children or step-children, which can be accessed once they reach a specific age.

-Read post about changing will.
+Read the post about changing will.

 In certain situations, you might consider having multiple wills.
 Multiple wills are mostly seen where the estate has business assets or property located in a foreign country.
 It is important to remember that in this type of a situation, one will does not override or revoke the other.